 About me

-A graduate in Cinema from PUC-RS, Brazil, with a specialization in Expanded Cinema, Lucas has built a multidisciplinary body of work defined by rhythm, emotional clarity, and bold visual storytelling.
+A graduate in Cinema from PUC-RS, Brazil, with a specialization in Expanded Cinema, Lucas approaches editing as emotional architecture—crafting rhythm, performance, image, and sound into films that feel instinctive, immersive, and emotionally resonant.

-Alongside his commercial work, Lucas has developed a strong presence in the international film festival circuit through editorially ambitious narrative and documentary projects.
+Alongside his commercial career, Lucas has established an international presence through narrative and documentary filmmaking.

 Music Videos & Artistic Projects

-Lucas has edited acclaimed music videos and visual art projects recognized for their bold cinematic language, rhythm-driven storytelling, and cultural impact.
+Lucas has edited internationally acclaimed music videos and hybrid visual projects celebrated for their cinematic language and editorial ambition.

-Sonho by Nego Bala — A celebrated hybrid narrative/music project that earned a Silver Lion at Cannes, Grand Clio, Grand Prix at Ciclope Latino, Best Narrative at the Berlin Music Video Festival, and Best Music Video at the Sharks Awards.
-Lucas also received nominations for Best Editing at the AICP Post Awards, Ciclope, and MVF.
+His work on Sonho by Nego Bala earned a Silver Lion at Cannes Lions, a Grand Clio, a Grand Prix at CICLOPE Latino, Best Narrative at the Berlin Music Video Awards, and Best Music Video at the Sharks Awards, while also receiving nominations for Best Editing at the AICP Post Awards, CICLOPE, and the Berlin Music Video Awards.

 Why Lucas?